Ardeshir Tarapore: Military career

-Popularly known as "Adi", Ardeshir Tarapore was unhappy joining the infantry, as he wanted to join an armoured regiment.
+Popularly known as "Adi", Tarapore was unhappy joining the infantry, as he wanted to join an armoured regiment.
 When his battalion was being inspected by Major General Syed Ahmed El Edroos, then Commander-in-Chief of the Hyderabad state forces, a live grenade accidentally fell into a bay area during a live-ammunition training exercise.
 Tarapore quickly picked it up and threw it away.
 The grenade exploded mid-air inflicting shrapnel wounds to his chest.
 Major General Edroos witnessed his actions and was impressed.
 He summoned Tarapore to his office and congratulated him.
 Tarapore took the opportunity to request a transfer to an armoured regiment.
 The general agreed and transferred him to the 1st Hyderabad Imperial Service Lancers.
-During World War II, Tarapore and his unit saw action in the Middle East.
+During the Second World War, Tarapore and his unit saw action and served in the war's Middle Eastern theatre.

 As a result of Operation Polo in 1948, Hyderabad merged with the Union of India, and its forces were eventually amalgamated into the Indian Army.
 Tarapore was selected for the Indian Army and was commissioned as a captain on 1 April 1951.
 He was first posted on probation for two years to 'B' Squadron of the Poona Horse regiment, 17th Battalion, and later transferred to 'A' Squadron as its second-in-command.
 India acquired Centurion tanks in the early 1960s and Tarapore was one of the officers selected to attend a training course in the United Kingdom.
 He was promoted to major on 1 January 1958, and to lieutenant-colonel on 10 June 1965.